George Street, Dunedin: Pedestrianisation

-In 2019, the Dunedin City Council (DCC) approved a preliminary plan to turn the portion of George Street between Moray Place and Frederick Street into a southbound one-way street as part of planned NZ$60million upgrade of the Dunedin city centre.
+In 2019, the Dunedin City Council (DCC) approved a preliminary plan to turn a three-block section of George Street between Moray Place and Frederick Street into a southbound one-way street as part of planned NZ$60million upgrade of the Dunedin city centre.
 In response, George Street jeweller Brent Weatherall organised a petition opposing the proposed upgrade, which attracted several thousand signatures by December 2019.
 Weatherall argued that the proposed one-way traffic zone would be catastrophic for local businesses.
 Mayor Aaron Hawkins confirmed that a public consultation on the proposed upgrade would be held in early 2020.

 In early May 2020, Weatherall and fellow retailer John Bezett submitted a 6,000-strong petition requesting that George Street remain two-way with ample parking.
 In addition, Weatherall submitted a submission on behalf of 40 businesses opposing the proposed one-way zone.
 Bezett also expressed concerns about the Council's lack of consultation with businesses.
-Opposition to the Council's proposed changes to George Councillor Lee Vandervis and Property Council New Zealand Otago chapter executive member and Oakwood Properties director David Marsh, with the former claiming that Council staff were promoting an anti-car agenda.
+Opposition to the Council's proposed changes to George Street also came from Councillor Lee Vandervis and Property Council New Zealand Otago chapter executive member and Oakwood Properties director David Marsh, with the former claiming that Council staff were promoting an anti-car agenda.

 In late September 2021, the DCC voted by a margin of nine to five to establish a one-way traffic zone in George Street between Frederick Street and Moray Place in order to increase space for pedestrians and cyclists.
 While councillors Carmen Houlahan and Lee Vandervis, local businesses and the Automobile Association Otago criticised the proposal on the grounds that it would lead to increased traffic congestion, this was supported by the Otago University Students' Association, CCS Disability Action Otago, and Generation Zero.
 In response to Mayor Hawkins' support for the traffic zone, Dunedin retailer Brent Weatherall barred Hawkins from his George St premises.